ibm-cloud-docs/billing-usage/billing-faq.md

 {: #howmanyapps}
 {: faq}

 In a Lite account, your apps have up to 256 MB of instantaneous runtime memory.
 You can deploy apps until you use the available Lite account allowance.
-If you need more memory, upgrade to a billable account to get 512 MB of free instantaneous runtime memory and pay only for what you use over that.
-There's no limits to the number of apps you can build in a billable account.
+If you need more memory, upgrade to a billable account to get 512 MB of free instantaneous runtime memory and pay only for what you use over that limit.
+There's no limit to the number of apps you can build in a billable account.

 ## What happens if my Lite plan instance reaches the monthly quota?
 {: #monthlyquota}
 {: faq}

 When you reach any quota limit for Lite plan instances, the service for that month is suspended.
-Quota limits are per org, not per instance.
+Quota limits are per org and not per instance.
 New instances that are created in the same org show any usage from previous instances.
 The quota limits reset on the first of every month.

 ## What can I order with my Subscription account?